bkachava/sql/README.md

-# SQL assignment
+# SQL Assignment

 # MySQL Sakila Sample Database

 Using the sample database named Sakila make a sql file with the required queries.

 ## Entity Relationship Diagram